Comparative Study of Virtual Machines and Containers for DevOps Developers: Background

 \subsection{Cloud Computing}

-Cloud computing is often confused with virtualization whereas these two technologies are similar but not exactly same.
-Virtualization is the technique which seperates the phsical architecture to create various dedicated resources, so that we are able to utilize the efficiency of our hardware completely.
-Cloud computing on the other hand is a service that results from the manipulation of the hardware carried out by virtualization.
-The world today combines these two technologies to get the best results i.e. using the virtualized environment over the cloud.
-Virtualization allows you to run more than one operating system and run multiple applications on the same server.
-So in order to incorporate these benifits, cloud computing technology saw a boom in 2012.
-Cloud leads to several benifits, it is setup relatively in a quick span of time plus all the servers, srvices , lecenses are all provided.
-Small scale businesses are benifitting from SaaS applications available today, which allows you to pay as you use the resources.
-While cloud computing and virtualization both have some benifits but we consider cloud computing as an extension of virtualization.
+Cloud computing and virtualization are often confused, but while these technologies share some similarities, they are not exactly the same.
+Virtualization is a technique that separates physical architecture into various dedicated resources, maximizing the efficiency of hardware by creating virtual versions of machine hardware, storage devices, and network devices.
+On the other hand, cloud computing is a service that results from the manipulation of hardware carried out by virtualization \cite{bib3}.
+Today, these two technologies are often combined to achieve the best results, using the virtualized environment over the cloud.
+Virtualization enables multiple operating systems and applications to run on the same server, leading to increased efficiency and reduced costs.

+The evolution of cloud computing has made it even easier for small-scale businesses to benefit from software as a service (SaaS) applications, which allow businesses to pay only for the resources they use \cite{bib4}.
+While both cloud computing and virtualization offer benefits, we consider cloud computing as an extension of virtualization using infrastructure as a service (IaaS).